golemfactory/golem-docs/src/pages/docs/creators/dapps/troubleshooting.md

 **Issues during the yagna setup**

-If you encounter problems during the yagna daemon initialization, please refer to this [Yagna Daemon installation instruction](/docs/creators/javascript/examples/tools/yagna-installation-for-requestors).
+If you encounter problems during the yagna service initialization, please refer to this [Yagna service installation instruction](/docs/creators/javascript/examples/tools/yagna-installation-for-requestors).

 **\[Errno 104] Connection reset by peer**